A hidden enemy emerges…

 Can Rizelya discover who the unknown enemy is before she falls into insanity?

-Get Ancient Enemies, the first book in the completed Legends of Lairheim series.
-If you love genre bending, epic science fantasy, with magic, monsters, and shapeshifters, you’ll enjoy this series.
+Get Ancient Enemies, the first book in a genre bending, epic science fantasy series.
+If you love mystery, magic, monsters, and shapeshifters, you’ll love Tora Moon’s Legends of Lairheim series.

 Buy from me and SAVE!